How Do You Know A Super Real Estate Agent When You Meet One?

 Agent b) This agent’s site is slow with a limited search tool for viewing homes.
 The applications are not responsive, and the last blog entry was eight months ago.
 You click on several links and get an error page rather than the expected information.
 Oops!

 Agent c) This agent’s site required you to create an account by supplying your name and email address before you could search any information on the site at all.

 I know you chose “a” as the correct answer.
 A great real estate agent today recognizes that a super website is necessary for this market.
 He knows his online presence will most likely be the first introduction to future clients, so he takes pride in his website and provides excellent information in the form of blog posts and updates.
 He will also be active on social media like Facebook, Pinterest, Twitter, LinkedIn, Trulia, and Zillow.
 He wants your home buying experience to be positive and as free from stress as possible right from the very beginning.

 Find a local realtor that knows the community

 2. Since there are several communities you are considering as a future home, you ask your agent to give you some of the advantages and highlights of each.

-Agent a) This agent tells you about the schools and how they rate statewide; recommends nearby shopping and dining options, parks and open spaces and recreation, and knows approximately how long your daily commute to work will take.
+Agent a) This agent tells you about the schools and how they rate statewide; recommends nearby shopping and dining options, parks, open spaces, and recreation, and knows approximately how long your daily commute to work will take.
 He may even know where to get the best ice-cream cone!
 He follows up with information about these communities with links to his website.